-According to some research, honey may relieve coughs.
+According to research, honey may relieve a cough.

 However, people with additional symptoms of a cold or flu may benefit from warming up their beverages.
 The same study reports that hot beverages alleviate even more symptoms, including a sore throat, chills, and fatigue.

 The symptom relief was immediate and remained for a continued period after finishing the hot beverage.

 A wet cough, which is one that produces mucus or phlegm, may improve with steam.

 To try this method, a person should take a hot shower or bath and allow the bathroom to fill with steam.
 They should stay in this steam for a few minutes until symptoms subside.
 They can drink a glass of water afterward to cool down and prevent dehydration.